-Venture design is agile approach to human-centric design, optimized for
+Venture design is an agile approach to human-centered design, optimized for

 Succeeding with transient advantage

-In the past, it was quite obvious to follow and see what your competitors are up to.
+In the past, it was quite easy to follow competitors and see what they were up to.
 Earlier Inc. Magazine told us that well over half of the executives from across all industries say that their main competitor in five years will be a different company than it is today.
-This is a change in how business pursues their opportunities.
-Holy grail of business was about sustainable advantage.
-The lifecycle of a product in an exploit phase (after launch & ramp up) could have been years or even decades.
-Unfortunately, this doesn’t happen nowadays and business is driving transient advantage thru venture design that helps you know where to focus.
+So there is a change in how businesses pursue their opportunities.
+Before the holy grail of business was about sustainable advantage.
+The life cycle of a product in an exploit phase (after launch and ramp up) was sometimes years or even decades long.
+Unfortunately, this isn’t the case anymore and businesses are driving transient advantage through venture design that helps to know where to focus.

 Aligning innovation to growth strategy

-Usually, in business, we have two playing fields that we want to succeed.
-From the business core e.g. refresh the current product line or improving margins on best sellers.
+Usually in business we have two playing fields where we want to succeed.
+From the business core e.g. refresh the current product line or improving margins on best-sellers.
 Build from the core for near term performance – playing not to lose.
 We have stability at stake and we are limiting failure.
-Human-centered design is usually a key word here but what about the future of us?
+Human-centered design is usually a keyword here but what about the future of us?
 New ventures are needed that are build beyond the core for future performance – playing to win.
 As we enter new audiences where we have no presence we are on the offense.
-Our success hinges on breakthrough innovation and this is the are venture design comes useful.
+Our success hinges on breakthrough innovation and this is where venture design comes useful.
 To start with your planning I recommend an Ansoff Matrix tool that provides a framework for devise strategies for future growth.

 Principles of venture design

-As now you should have a clearer picture are you playing to lose or playing to win.
+Now you should have a clearer picture if you are playing to lose or playing to win.
 Should you go after more human-centered design or venture design.
-If your research shows that you are in the area of playing to win a couple of key success factors should be taken into consideration for guide and optimize.
+If your research shows that you are in the area of playing to win a couple of key success factors should be taken into consideration for guidance and optimization.

 1. Independence – Grant and defend